Geoalert/mapflow-docs-en/source/userguides/pipelines.rst

 Our "high-density housing" AI model is designed for areas with terraced or otherwise densely built buildings, common in the Middle East, parts of Africa, etc.

+|:cityscape:| :doc:`Buildings (Aerial imagery) <models_changelog/buildings_aerial_imagery_model>`

+This model designed to detect not only big buildings, but also small buildings like garages and sheds in very high resolution aerial data.

 |:christmas_tree:| :doc:`Forest <models_changelog/forest_model>`

 Extracting the forest masks from RGB images of high resolution (2 meters) without classification by type, density and heights.